kmlawson/japanese-empire-mo3335/seminars.md

 * Kushner, Barak, and Andrew Levidis, eds. *In the Ruins of the Japanese Empire: Imperial Violence, State Destruction, and the Reordering of Modern East Asia* [Ebook](http://library.st-andrews.ac.uk/record=b3148715~S5)
 * Muminov, Sherzod, and Barak Kushner. *Overcoming Empire in Post-Imperial East Asia: Repatriation, Redress and Rebuilding* [Ebook](http://library.st-andrews.ac.uk/record=b3140969~S5)
 * Kushner, Barak. *Men to Devils, Devils to Men: Japanese War Crimes and Chinese Justice* (P) [Ebook](http://library.st-andrews.ac.uk/record=b3074871~S5)
-* Consider reading more of Dower's fantastic survey of the occupation period in Japan
+* Consider reading more of Dower's fantastic survey of the occupation period in Japan *Embracing Defeat*
 * Eiji Takemae, *The Allied Occupation of Japan*
 * Watt, Lori.
 “Embracing Defeat in Seoul: Rethinking Decolonization in Korea, 1945.” *The Journal of Asian Studies* 74, no. 01 (February 2015): 153–74
 * Lori Watt, *When Empire Comes Home: Repatriation and Reintegration in Postwar Japan*